TwoStoryRobot/bcdevex-codechallenge2/README.md

 This may take a few minutes as it needs to pull down all the packages and build the applications.
 Once things have started visit `http://localhost:3000` in a Chrome browser.

+In a production environment these builds would be done in a CI process with built images pushed to a docker image registry.

 ## Testing Features